-• Up to 10% of healthy people may carry N. meningitidis bacteria without any symptoms.

-- Healthy adolescents and young adults are more likely to be carriers of this bacteria. - The carriage is highest in adolescents and young adults up to 30%.
+- Up to 10% of healthy people may carry N. meningitidis bacteria without any symptoms. - Healthy adolescents and young adults are more likely to be carriers of these bacteria. - · Carriage is high among adolescents and young adults.

 What is TRUMENBA?

 TRUMENBA is a vaccine to help prevent meningitis B (IMD caused by N. meningitidis serogroup B bacteria), for use in people aged 10 through 25 years.